Role of the edges in a quasicrystalline Haldane model: Introduction

 In this paper, we focus on this aspect, studying how the shape of the edges modifies the features of the topological phase.
 Since we require that the sample edges are cropped in a way which is compatible with the bulk symmetry of the GQ-like lattice, the edges of the single honeycomb layers can be cut in three possible ways: armchair, zigzag and bearded~\cite{PhysRevLett.119.076401}.
 Consequently, in the bilayer configuration, the possible couples of edges are armchair-zigzag and armchair-bearded (the case inspected in \cite{PhysRevResearch.2.033071}).
 By means of a tight binding model, we find that the gaps hosting the second order topological modes open at different energies in the two cases.
 In particular, we show that the gap opens at the charge neutrality point in the armchair-bearded case, while it moves away from zero energy in the armchair-zigzag scenario.
-Finally, we give an explanation of our results by inspecting the bands of the uncoupled bilayer model through the quasiperiodic approximation.
+Finally, we give an explanation of our results by inspecting the bands of the uncoupled bilayer model through the quasiperiodic approximation. { Our results are significant for the experimental feasibility of the proposal in~\cite{PhysRevResearch.2.033071}.
+Moreover, their impact extends to experiments such as the one in~\cite{claessen}, where different edges of honeycomb lattices in the topological regime are in close proximity.}

 The rest of the paper is structured as follows: In Sec.~\ref{sec:model} we discuss the properties of the lattice and we introduce the Hamiltonian of the model.
 In Sec.~\ref{sec:spect} we show the results obtained through numerical diagonalization for the different configurations of the edges.
 In Sec.~\ref{sec:interpretation} we interpret them on the basis of simple physical arguments.
 Finally, in Sec.~\ref{sec:conc} we present our conclusions.